One of the most important creative considerations in photography, if not the most important, is control of Depth of Field.

 Looking at the images, you will see a clear pattern emerging.

-When you use a wide aperture (small number value), the depth of field will be very shallow.
-At f1.8 it will look razor thin, making accurate focussing difficult, but important, especially at very close focussing distances.
+When you use a wide aperture (small number values like f1.8 to f2.8), the depth of field will be very shallow.
+At f1.8 it will look razor thin, making accurate focussing difficult and very important, especially at very close focussing distances.

-As the aperture values become smaller (bigger numbers), the depth of field increases or becomes “deeper”.
+As the aperture values become smaller (bigger numbers like f8 to f22), the depth of field increases or becomes “deeper”.
 The terminology is confusing I know, but it is what it is.

-An easy way of remembering the aperture values and how they effect depth of field is to think of them as measurements of DoF distance or of the number of bottles that are in focus when focussing down a line of them.
-A bigger number is more DoF or more distance in focus (f2.8 is 2.8 bottles sharp, f11 is 11 bottles etc).
+Tip.
+An easy way of remembering the aperture values and how they effect depth of field is to think of them as measurements of DoF distance or of the number of bottles/feet/fence posts/inches/trees that are in focus when focussing down a line of them.
+A bigger number is more DoF or more “in focus” distance (f2.8 could be 2.8 bottles sharp, f11 is 11 bottles etc).
 This actually has nothing to do with what the numbers mean, but it helps to remember which way they work.

-If you increase magnification (get closer) by either increasing the strength of your lens or getting closer, you reduce DoF and the reverse is true.
-These two methods can help control DoF, but they will act differently in another way.
+If you increase magnification by either changing the strength of your lens or actually moving, you reduce DoF and the reverse is true.
+The more magnification/closer you get, the shallower the DoF will be.
+The further away you move or more you zoom out the greater the DoF.
+These methods can help control DoF, but they both act a little differently (see also point 3 below).

-If you get physically closer to the subject, using the same lens focal length, your DoF will get shallower because you are increasing magnification by reducing distance and at the same time changing the relative distance between the subject and their background, increasing separation.
+If you move physically closer to the subject, using the same lens focal length, your DoF will get shallower because you are increasing magnification and at the same time increasing the relative distance between the subject and their background.
+This increases subject separation.
+The opposite is also true, moving further away from the focussed subject reduces magnification and decreases the relative distance from the subject to their background (see relative distance below).

-If you zoom in using a longer lens, the DoF will look shallower and the image more compressed (flatter), but the distance from subject to it's background will not change. using a wide angle lens will decrease magnification and expand perspective, making DoF look deeper.
+If you zoom in using a longer lens, the DoF will look shallower and the image more compressed (flatter), but the distance from subject to it's background will not change.
+Using a wide angle lens will decrease magnification and expand perspective (see below), making effective DoF deeper, but again the actual distance from the subject to their background does not actually change (see relative distance below).

-As you have probably already worked out, most photographic situations will be a compromise of the above.
+As you have probably already worked out, most photographic situations will be a compromise of all of the techniques discussed above.

 In a nutshell;

-For the most dramatic shallow DoF looks, use a wide (small number) aperture value and increase magnification by using a long lens and/or getting very close.
+For the most dramatic shallow DoF looks, use a wide (small number) aperture value and increase magnification by using a long lens and/or getting very close, especially if this exaggerates the distance from subject to it’s background.

-For the strongest deep DoF effect, use wider angle lenses and small (large number) aperture values and don't get too close to the main subject.
+For the strongest deep DoF effect, use wider angle lenses and small (large number) aperture values and don't get too close to the main subject relative to it’s background.

-The rules we looked at above have a great effect on astronomical photography.
+The rules we looked at above can be applied to great effect on astronomical photography.

 Because the stars are so far away, it is possible to use a very wide aperture setting and still get everything in focus.
 This is really handy because time is your enemy with astro images.
 The more time you give the image, the better the colour and depth in the image, but because of the earth's rotation, (depending on the lens used- the wider the better), you will have from 1 to 30 seconds before movement blur ruins the image, unless you are after deliberately blurred star-trails that is.